ojhavk/ojhavk.github.io/teaching.md

 ## Teaching

-My teaching interests are in Artificial Intelligence and Data Science areas.
-I like to teach project-driven programming, algorithms and data structure, and engineering mathematics.
+My teaching interests are in _Artificial Intelligence_ and _Data Science_ areas.
+I like to teach project-driven _programming, algorithms and data structure, and engineering mathematics_.

 ### Lectures
 1. Lecturer of Artificial Intelligence, UG/PG, University of Reading, 2020–2021 (Lecture Slides)